MelanieDelleuze/Habitat_specificity_bacterial_biogeography_SO/README.md

 **Habitat_specificity_bacterial_biogeography_SO**
 This is the associated R codes and functions used in the manuscript entitled "Habitat specificity modulates bacterial biogeographic patterns in the Southern Ocean", Delleuze et al. (2024) FEMS Microbiology Ecology.

+The code was developped by Mélanie Delleuze and Guillaume Schwob.

 The codes were divided for each figure and/or analyses:

 - **0.Extraction_environmental_data_Bio-oracle_v2.2.R**: Script to extract the environmental data from BIO-Oracle (https://www.bio-oracle.org/) based on the GPS coordinates of each sampling point.